 It is important to consider the chemistry of the water you wish to treat as anything in the water can have an effect on the act of disinfection.
-This is true for any type of disinfection, whether it be chemical or physical.
+This is true for any type of water treatment, whether it be chemical or physical.
 This does not need to be difficult as only the simplest of compounds are required to be known before going ahead with the installation of a disinfection system, specifically a UV disinfection system.

 There are 9 different compounds that need to be considered when trying to determine the appropriate water treatment equipment.
 Unfortunately getting rid of microorganisms is not as simple as installing a UV system.
 In most cases the water must be treated for the removal of other compounds before the UV equipment can be effective.
 The compounds to be considered are pH, hardness, iron, manganese, the presence of any gases, turbidity, dissolved solids, tannins and UV transmittance.